City of Owatonna Stormwater Management

 "Clean H2Owatonna" is the City of Owatonna's Stormwater Management Program to keep our streams, river, and waterways clean of pollution.

 Stormwater is water from rain or melting snow that does not soak into the ground.
 Instead, it flows from rooftops, across paved areas, and through sloped lawns.
 As stormwater moves across these surfaces, it can pick up and carry along pollutants such as yard and pet waste, sediment, chemicals, oil, grease, and other possible contaminants.
-This water enters our community storm drains and flows directly, untreated, to Maple Creek, Crane Creek, or the Straight River.
+This water enters our community storm drains and flows directly, untreated, to Willow Creek, Maple Creek, Crane Creek, or the Straight River and eventually the Cannon River.

-The Engineering Department is seeking organizations and individuals to make a positive impact on our community's natural resources through various stormwater programs.
-Click on the partipation tab to the left!
+The City is seeking organizations and individuals to make a positive impact on the community and our natural resources through various stormwater programs.

-This years 7th Annual Watershed Wide Clean-up will be on Saturday, September 19th, 2015 from 9:00 AM to 12:00 PM!
+This years 8th Annual Watershed Wide Clean-up will be on Saturday, September 17th, 2016 from 9:00 AM to 12:00 PM!
 Join us at Morehouse Park!
+Straight River Clean-Up

 REPORT WATER POLLUTION

-To report spills, dumping or draining of pollutants to the street, storm drain, drainageway, or waterway, call Brad Rademacher Water Quality Specialist at 507-774-7300.
-For spill emergencies or if calling after normal business hours, please contact the Fire Departmentat 911.
+For spill emergencies or if calling after normal business hours, please contact the Fire Department at 911.
+To report spills, dumping or draining of pollutants to the street, storm drain, drainageway, or waterway, call Bradley Rademacher Stormwater Manager at 507-774-7300.